 This is an illuminating example of Halakhah’s empiricist and relational approach, even at the expense of obvious metaphysical considerations.
 The rabbis […] ignoring completely the question – “what kind of creatures are they?”
 Consequently, extracorporeal embryos in vials bear no special status in Jewish law. (emphasis added – YM)

 Elsewhere, I have pointed to a related halakhic subjectivity – the determination of legal motherhood in egg donation and surrogacy.
 In brief, there are two possible reliable factors for establishing halakhic motherhood – the genetic element embedded in the egg donation, and the physiological element of the gestational mother.
 I have argued that this halakhic subjectivity allows more room for taking into consideration the intent of the individuals who were involved in the “creation” of the resulting child, who should be recognized as its legal parents.
-Therefore, in any case of egg donation, where there is a split between the genetic mother and the gestational mother, the intentional parenthood – or as I prefer to define it, determining parenthood by agreement (hereinafter: DLPBA) – may establish the legal motherhood.
-As I elaborated,
+Therefore, in any case of egg donation, where the genetic mother and the gestational mother are different individuals, the intentional parenthood – or as I prefer to define it, determining parenthood by agreement (hereinafter: DLPBA) – may establish the legal motherhood.
+As I elaborated:

 Thus, there appears to be no agreed determinative factor in establishing halakhic maternity […] Since there are two possible factors in establishing legal maternity – genetic and gestational – there is more room for applying my normative model of DLPBA in determining halakhic maternity.

-DLPBA should also determine the halakhic maternity in any case of surrogacy, where not infrequently the intending mother is also the genetic mother.
+DLPBA should also determine the halakhic maternity in any case of surrogacy, where, not infrequently, the intending mother is also the genetic mother.
 Furthermore, the intending father must also be the genetic one, according to halakhic restrictions, which were anchored as one of the central prerequisites in the Israeli surrogacy law, Surrogate Motherhood Agreements (Approval of Agreement and Status of Newborn) Law, 1996:

 Therefore, a priori, there is no particular problem in determining the intended parents, who in most cases are also the genetic parents, as the legal parents of the resulting child […] since there is no definitive halakhic determination as to who should be designated the legal mother in cases of IVF and surrogacy, there is more room for applying DLPBA as a means for recognizing the intended and genetic mother as the legal mother due to her initial agreement to serve as the legal mother of the conceived child.

-The most pertinent question, then, is whether the initial intentions of the progenitors, which not infrequently are anchored in an explicit agreement, can influence and maybe even determine the moral status of the frozen embryo.
+The most pertinent question, then, is whether the initial intentions of the progenitors, which not infrequently are formalized in an explicit agreement, can influence and perhaps even determine the moral status of the frozen embryo.
 I now turn to this challenging normative discussion.

-Towards la Relational Moral Status of the Frozen Embryo
+7. Towards la Relational Moral Status of the Frozen Embryo